PerthAerospaceStudentTeam/Onboarding/README.md

 6. Marketing
 7. Human Resources

 You are not limited to the projects in this repository.
-If you have any ideas about what could be most useful to do, then please take the initiative to communicate with the relevant people and work on it!
-We highly encourage you to do this.
-If you express an interest to get more involved you will naturally be integrated with the team more!
+If you have any ideas about what could be most useful to do, then please take the initiative to communicate with the relevant people to work on it!
+If you express an interest to get more involved you will naturally be integrated with the team more.

-## What now?
-Navigate to the Getting Started Folder and take a look at the [Onboarding Timeline](https://github.com/PerthAerospaceStudentTeam/Onboarding/blob/main/0.%20Resources/Onboarding%20Timeline.md) for the tasks you should complete each week.

 ## Important Notes
 Often, we will not provide the answers and leave a lot of things open for you to figure out.